 - On the IRS Web site, enter the requested information.

-- If you transfer your IRS tax information, questions that are populated with tax information will be marked with “Transferred from the IRS.”
+- For your protection, tax information is not displayed on the FAFSA.
+Questions populated with tax information will be marked “Transferred from the IRS.”

 Canadian and other international students do not complete the FAFSA.

 Income Documentation for 2016

 Students Who Are Citizens, Permanent Residents of, or Reside in the United States

 Submit income documentation through The College Board’s Institutional Documentation (IDOC) service.
 After you submit the CSS/Financial Aid Profile, you will receive information from The College Board on behalf of Amherst College about submitting documents through the IDOC service.